 Examples of Municipal and County Codes

-The County of Sacramento permits any person to institute a "private animal control" case with the animal control department.
+- The County of Sacramento has similar provisions regarding dangerous dogs.
+See for example section 8.04.260 which sets forth the behavior that defines a dog as "vicious."
+(Click here for the county code and then select Title 8, then chapter 8.04 and finally section 8.04.260.)
+Its county ordinances are especially interesting because they permit any person to institute a "private animal control" case with the animal control department.
 Section 8.34.030 (Filing of Charges) states that "[a]ny person, including employees of Animal Control, possessing personal knowledge of facts that there exists a vicious or dangerous animal within the unincorporated area of the County or those incorporated areas served by the Chief of Animal Control may file with the Chief of Animal Control a written affidavit, signed under penalty of perjury" containing the charges against the offending dog owner.
-To see that county's definition of a dangerous dog, see Sacramento County Code of Ordinances re Definitions.